-Hauling materials form the Basalt Hill Borrow Area and the downstream construction site will occur on Basalt Road and two haul roads - one for inbound and one for outbound trucks - connecting the borrow area to Basalt Road.
+Hauling materials from the Basalt Hill Borrow Area and the downstream construction site will occur on Basalt Road and two haul roads - one for inbound and one for outbound trucks - connecting the Basalt Hill Borrow Area to Basalt Road.

 Borrow Area 6 is separated from the construction site downstream of B.F.
-Sisk Dam by SR-152.
-An at-grade crossing of SR-152 is not preferred due to the required number of truck trips over the course of several months and potential conflicts with non-construction traffic.
-Instead, the Project would construct a temporary haul route under the SR-152 bridge spanning the western edge of O'Neill Forebay, which would be used for truck traffic or establishment of a conveyor system to transport materials to the dam work areas.
-This haul route would be constructed by placing approximately 16,000 cubic yards of clean riprap and rockfill-sized cobbles and boulders in the water between the second bridge column and the south abutment (approximately 60 feet in width) and topped with clean gravel to construct a haul rote underneath the bridge.
-Upon completion of the material removal from Borrow Area 6, the riprap and rockfill-sized cobbles and boulders would be removed, and the area would be returned to preconstruction contours and conditions.
+Sisk Dam by SR 152.
+An at-grade crossing of SR 152 is not preferred due to the required number of truck trips over the course of several months and potential conflicts with non-construction traffic.
+Instead, the Project will construct a temporary two-way haul route under the SR 152 bridge spanning the western edge of O'Neill Forebay, which will be used for truck traffic or establishment of a conveyor system to transport materials from Borrow Area 6 to the dam work areas (Figure 2).
+This two-way haul route will be constructed by placing approximately 38,000 cubic yards of temporary fill composed of clean riprap and rockfill-sized cobbles and boulders (sourced from Basalt Hill Borrow Area) in the water/O'Neill Forebay between the second bridge column and the south abutment (approximately 60 feet in width) and topped with clean gravel above the water to construct a haul route underneath the bridge.
+The temporary fill will be pushed out into the water from the shoreline by a bulldozer and/or loader.
+The gravel-lined road above the water line will be graded using a motor grader and compacted with a roller.
+Upon completion of the material removal from Borrow Area 6, the riprap and rockfill-sized cobbles and boulders will be removed with an excavator and frontend loader and the area will be returned to preconstruction grade, contours, and conditions.
+The removed fill will be placed in a contractor use area and stored there until it can be reused as permanent fill elsewhere within the Project site.

-Borrow Areas 12 and 14 are located closer to the dam construction site than Borrow Area 6, with existing access roads in place to reach the work sites without crossing SR-152.
-Haul traffic would be required to cross Basalt Road, which could be accomplished by using a flag crew or other traffic management.
+Borrow Areas 12, 14, 20, and 21 are located closer to the dam construction site than Borrow Area 6, with existing access roads in place to reach the work sites without crossing SR 152.
+Haul traffic will be required to cross Basalt Road, which could be accomplished by using a flag crew or other traffic management.